-Non-residents who own property or who are hunting with an immediate relative will no longer be able to access special black bear hunting opportunities.
-All non-residents will be required to hunt through an operator licensed to provide black bear guiding and baiting services.
+All non-residents are required to hunt through an operator licensed to provide black bear hunting services (e.g., guiding and baiting services).

 To hunt a black bear in Ontario non-residents must have an Outdoors Card, a non-resident black bear licence, a bear tag and a black bear hunting validation certificate.
 The non-resident black bear licence is valid in both the spring and fall seasons.